.Marrakech, just whispering this name makes you travel far away to mystical and exotic places…

 If you’re into city-exploring-craft-shopping-culture-wondering-lush-gardens then Marrakech is bound to be on your travel radar.

-The city has been on my bucket list for years and a few weeks ago I finally got to visit the “Red City.”
+The city has been on my bucket list for years.
+A few weeks ago I finally got to visit the “Red City.”
 I spent three days there (well actually two and a half), which is the minimum I would advise in order to get a proper feeling of the town.

 Marrakech is only three hours away by plane from Switzerland but what a complete change of scenery!